acikgozb/tcp-ip-journey/1-ping/README.md

 This detour is important because we need to see what happened in the past to understand the "why" of the networking concepts we frequently use in today's networking.
 At first, a _classful_ system is designed for IP to specify network addresses and available host addresses for each network.
-What I mean by _classful_ is that certain ranges of IP addresses were tied into a specific class.
+What I mean by _classful_ is that certain ranges of IP addresses were tied into classes.
-Here is the list of classes:
+Here is the list of them:

 - Class A: `0.0.0.0` through `127.255.255.255`
 - Class B: `128.0.0.0` through `191.255.255.255`